 “Without doubts one of the biggest challenges of the 21st century is promoting a deeper understanding for the oceans that after all covers 70% of our planet.”
 (Frank Schätzing, Nachrichten aus einem unbekannten Universum, 2007, p.
 554-555, ISBN978-3-462-03786-9)

-Finding a way to live on the seabed is very similar to space exploration: We can impossibly foresee the future potential.
+Finding a way to live on the seabed is very similar to space exploration: We can impossibly foresee the future potential of undersea stations.
 But it is our nature to face challenges.
 And, yes, there is no doubt that we have to change our view and behaviour to the world oceans.
 We have a surprisingly insufficient relation to the oceans leading to serious dangers in the marine ecology caused by neglect and unawareness.
 The undersea settlement will be the perfect tool to change this view.

 To keep the station running a well-thought marketing plan should be done.
 Different groups of participants may have different demands for example on accessibility, location or interior.